fractalwrench/the-machine-that-goes-ping/README.md

 ## Ping Machine
 Makes your machine go PING when an Android build completes.
+Read [the blog post](https://fractalwrench.co.uk/posts/the-machine-that-goes-ping/) for a guide on how the plugin works.

 ## Installation
 ```